The Research Administration as a Profession (RAAAP) Survey – 2019

 The Research Administration as a Profession (RAAAP) longitudinal survey, asks questions about your experience as a research manager / research administrator, your most recent role, how you entered the field, your experience of research impact and engagement, and demographics (on your educational background, the country where you work, your age range, and gender).

-Who has completed it so far?
+Who completed it (by association)?